Skip to content

 6. Sand & Fiber Discs

-The sanding disc is a circular sand disc perfect for wood, metal, or plastic surfaces to remove material, light flaws, corrosion, paint, rust.
+The sanding disc is a circular sand disc perfect for wood, metal, or plastic surfaces to remove material, light flaws, corrosion, paint, and rust.
 It has a coarse grain that helps extract metal welds, wood mill traces, and even the edges.

 7. Fiber disc